solislemuslab/BayesianNetworkRegression.jl/docs/src/man/interpretation.md

 ```
 ![nodes](../assets/nodes.png)

 Each bar corresponds to the posterior probability of being an influential node (microbe) on the response.
-Horizontal line drawn at 0.5, so that nodes with bars taller than the line can be considered influential.
+A horizontal line is drawn at 0.5, so that nodes with bars taller than the line can be considered influential.